-She focuses her work on power over powerlessness, [unintelligible 00:07:40] transformative justice solutions that build community accountability.
+She focuses her work on power over powerlessness, [inaudible] transformative justice solutions that build community accountability.

 Next, we have Dr. Kim Wilson, who will be joining us via Zoom in a second.
 She is an educator, organizer, writer and artist.
 She's also co-host and producer of Beyond Prisons, a really great podcast on incarceration and prison abolition.